Cerebral Palsy

 • However, guidelines for the use of magnesium sulfate in mothers at risk of preterm labour are not strongly adhered to

-• Caffeine is used to treat apnea of prematurity and reduces the risk of cerebral palsy in premature babies, but there are also concerns of long term negative effects.
+• Caffeine is used to treat apnea of prematurity and reduces the risk of cerebral palsy in premature babies, but there are also concerns about long-term negative effects.

-• A moderate quality level of evidence indicates that giving women antibiotics during preterm labor before her membranes have ruptured (water is not yet not broken) may increase the risk of cerebral palsy for the child.
+• A moderate quality level of evidence indicates that giving women antibiotics during preterm labor before their membranes have ruptured (water is not yet broken) may increase the risk of cerebral palsy for the child.

 • Additionally, for preterm babies for whom there is a chance of fetal compromise, allowing the birth to proceed rather than trying to delay the birth may lead to an increased risk of cerebral palsy in the child.

-• Corticosteroids are sometimes taken by pregnant women expecting a preterm birth to provide neuroprotection to their baby.
+• Corticosteroids are sometimes taken by pregnant women expecting a preterm birth to provide neuroprotection to their babies.

 • Taking corticosteroids during pregnancy is shown to have no significant correlation with developing cerebral palsy in preterm births.